 Posted on February 7, 2017Chris Lunger, a mechanical engineering candidate in The City College of New

 York / CUNY Department of Mechanical Engineering is recognized for Research on Coastal Urban Environments

-Posted on February 2, 2017As rising sea levels continue to pose a threat to coastal regions of the U.S., low-lying but densely populated regions like New York City are rethinking their approach to the built environment.Last week, a National Oceanic and Atmospheric Administration report warned that coastal regions of the U.S. look set to face a future of steadily rising sea levels.
-In the worst cases, parts of America could experience sea-level rises of as much as eight feet by 2100.
+Posted on February 2, 2017Rising sea levels threaten the coastal U.S., low-lying but densely populated regions like New

+York City are rethinking their approach to the built environment.
+A new National Oceanic and Atmospheric Administration report warns that in the worst cases, parts of America could experience sea-level rises of as much as eight feet by 2100.